What is the Budget Period in Accounting?

 For example, in the case of seasonal industries (i.e., food clothing), the budget period should be short and cover one season.
 But in the case of industries with heavy capital expenditure, such as heavy engineering works, the budget period should be long enough to meet the requirements of the business.

-From the control point of view, the budget period should be short so that the actual results may be compared with the budget each weekend of month-end and discussed with the Budget Committee.
+From the control point of view, the budget period should be short so that the actual results may be compared with the budget each weekend at the end of the month and discussed with the Budget Committee.

 Features of an Ideal Budget Period